-Adaptogens are a group of herbs that are known for their enhancement of adrenal function, immunity, physical and mental endurance.
+Adaptogens are a group of herbs that are known for their enhancement of adrenal function, immunity, physical and mental endurance, helping to prevent adrenal fatigue.
 They work by way of the HPA axis (how your brain and adrenals talk) and can help balance your cortisol output.

 Common Adaptogenic Herbs